CSCfi/csc-user-guide/docs/articles/csd.md

 The installation media can be downloaded from the CCDC website, but needs the site number and confirmation code of your university.
 After installation you need to activate the product.
 To obtain the required codes, contact either CSC Service Desk or the local CSD administrator at your university.
 It is also possible to batch activate products, ask for details.

 Additionally the WebCSD service can be used directly via a browser from the computers within the university's IP range.
 Access does not need further authentication.
 If there are problems, contact CSC's servicedesk at csc.fi.
 WebCSD can also be accessed with an individual username password pair from any location in Finland.
-Each university can define six such users.
-Instructions on creating the username and password can be found [here](/documents/48467/73370/WebCSD-access-with-individual-password/390e1df8-fd12-479d-bb2a-0ceba6da9432).

 CSC is a Nationally Affiliated Center for the CSD System.
 Those university departments who are not yet members and want to have a local installation please contact Atte Sillanpää via Service Desk.
 Please note that the size of the databases and programs is more than 6 GB (upto 12 GB).